 Note: Ready to nurture prospects into sales-ready leads?
 Try Leadfeeder free for 14 days to see which type of content drives the most website visits.

-Why nurture leads? (hopefully, this isn’t a serious question)
+Why nurture leads?
+(Hopefully, this isn’t a serious question.)

 One key difference between B2B and B2C companies is that the B2B companies start the buying journey on their own terms.